 If you're American and you live in near a city, free wifi might be something you're used to.
 This is not a common thing in Japan.
 There are many wifi hotspots, but people log into their own service providers.
 Since you don't live in Japan, you probably don't have your own account with a provider, so these are useless to you.

 This is is one of the big things foreigners complain about.
 There's been progress even in the year since my last trip, but while there are more options, they are all still pretty complicated.
-You can rent a smartphone, rent a portable wifi router (Try here, here, here, and here), or download an app just for tourists that lets you access certain tourist-only hotspots for two weeks.
+You can rent a smartphone, rent a portable wifi router, or download an app just for tourists that lets you access certain tourist-only hotspots for two weeks.
+(Actually, Tofugu wrote a gigantic post detailing every last one of the best pocket Wi-Fi and Internet options in Japan.)
 There are also spots that offer wifi, but you have to enter all kinds of information to basically sign up for an account on the spot.

 You can learn more about these online, but be sure to make arrangements in advance.
 If you don't, I have one word for you: Starbucks.
 Much as I hated the idea of spending my precious time in Japan in an American chain, sometimes when you're exhausted there's nothing more comforting than a nice Starbucks with the closest thing you're going to get to American-style wifi.
 To use it, you just need to log into your Google account or some other popular service.
 And, really, just look at the photo above of the view from the lovely Starbucks in Ueno Park.
 Don't you want to be there right now?